JanHerca/urantiapedia/output/wikijs/article/Linda_Buselli/A_Tale_of_Two_Men.md

 At one point he had become discouraged with his efforts:

-“Oh, this thing of keeping in constant touch with God, of making Him the object of my thought I cannot do it even half of a day—not yet, but I believe I shall be doing it some day for the entire day.
+> “Oh, this thing of keeping in constant touch with God, of making Him the object of my thought I cannot do it even half of a day—not yet, but I believe I shall be doing it some day for the entire day.
 It is a matter of acquiring a new habit of thought.

 And later in his efforts:

 > “Usually, you will feel no deep emotion, but will always have a “peace that passeth all understanding.”
-Remember, this statement from _The Urantia Book_? “ _Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control._ ” [91”7.3] (P. 1000)
+Remember, this statement from _The Urantia Book_? “ _Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control._ ” [UB 91:7.3](/en/The_Urantia_Book/91#p7_3)

 After almost two years of constant effort, Frank Laubach made this entry in his diary:

-> “When one has struck some wonderful blessing that all mankind has a right to know about, no custom or false modesty should prevent him from telling it, even though it may mean the unbarring of his soul to the public gaze.
+> “When one has struck some wonderful blessing that all mankind has a right to know about, no custom or false modesty should prevent him from telling it, even though it may mean the unbarring of his soul to the public gaze.”

 This simple practice requires only a gentle pressure of the will, not more than a person can exert easily.
 It grows easier as the habit becomes fixed.

 Yet it transforms life into heaven.
 Everybody takes on a new richness, and all the world seems tinted with glory.
 I do not, of course, know what others think of me, but the joy which I have within cannot be described.
-If there were never other reward than that, it would more than justify the practice to me.”
+If there were never other reward than that, it would more than justify the practice to me.

 > Even to approach the knowing of a divine personality, all of man’s personality endowments must be wholly consecrated to the effort; half- hearted partial devotion will be unavailing.
-You can argue over opinions about God, but experience with him and in him exists above and beyond all human controversy and mere intellectual logic. [[UB 1:6.5](/en/The_Urantia_Book/1#p6_5)]
+You can argue over opinions about God, but experience with him and in him exists above and beyond all human controversy and mere intellectual logic. [[UB 1:6.5-6](/en/The_Urantia_Book/1#p6_5)]

 I have tried to come up with some suggestions based on personal experiences and those of friends.
 Here some definitions may be needed.
 For instance, meditation is generally understood to imply the silencing of thought so that the Adjuster can communicate with the individual.
 The process Brother Laurence and Frank Laubach suggest, rather than an emptying of the mind, is a conscious filling of the mind with the presence of God.
 Everyone defines meditation according to the way they personally express it, including conversation, so expectations vary among individuals.